DarienLibrary/website_content/content/_finished/minigolf/minigolf.md

 **Cost: $5 per player** &mdash; each player will also receive a free hot dog

 Miniature golf is coming to the Library!
-We are happy to announce the fourth annual Darien Library Mini Golf Event.
-Players of all ages will putt their way through the Library on an 18-hole miniature golf course with the course set up throughout the building.
+We are happy to announce the 5th annual Darien Library Mini Golf Event.
+This year we have Mini Golf on Saturday, November 17th AND Sunday, November 18th!

+Players of all ages will putt their way through the Library on an 18-hole miniature golf course set up throughout the building.
 You can also enjoy face painting and other activities.

 This event is organized by the Darien Board of Trustees Fundraising Committee: Alex Eising (Mini Golf Chair), Tori Barnett (Mini Golf Co-Chair), Jay Bennett, Michael Cippoletti, Allegra Erickson, Tammy Sload, and Susan Vogel.